-The UK government sets guidelines on who is eligible to pay the UK/EU rate of fees.
+The UK Government sets guidelines on who is eligible for Home fee status.

-Please note that holding a UK or EU passport does not automatically qualify you for the UK/EU rate of fees.
+Please note that holding a UK passport does not automatically qualify you to be eligible for Home fees.
 You also need to meet residency requirements.

 When you apply to Royal Holloway a provisional decision is made on your fee status.